What you will learn in this post:

 A very typical, yet understandable question that many patients ask: can I get fired for medical marijuana in Oklahoma?

-Ultimately, it all depends on the individual circumstances, but normally, no. As long as a medical marijuana patient is not employed in a job that isn't legally eligible for MMJ use (police officer, safety-sensitive positions, employee in a federal workplace), they should not be fired for using medical marijuana during non-working hours.
+Ultimately, it all depends on the individual circumstances, but normally, no. As long as a medical marijuana patient is not employed in a job that isn’t legally eligible for MMJ use (police officer, safety-sensitive positions, employee in a federal workplace), they shouldn’t be fired for using medical marijuana during non-working hours.

-Getting a job in Oklahoma with a medical marijuana card shouldn't be any different than it otherwise would be.
+Getting a job in Oklahoma with a medical marijuana card shouldn’t be any different than it otherwise would be.
 In many instances, you would still be required to take a pre-employment drug screening.
-And, as we mentioned before, some jobs cannot legally be held by those with medical marijuana licenses.
+And, as we mentioned before, some jobs can’t legally be held by those with medical marijuana licenses.

 But you don’t need to worry about a potentially positive marijuana test as long as you’re not applying for a federally regulated, law enforcement, governmental, or a safety-sensitive job such as a nurse, child care worker, heavy machine operator, or hazardous materials technician.
 As long as your medical marijuana license is valid, a positive test should not influence your chances of getting a job.

 If you do think you’ve been improperly discriminated against because of your drug test results or status as a medical marijuana patient, you should speak to an attorney to explore your options.

 Also, not every job opportunity in Oklahoma will require pre-employment drug screening.
 In fact, there are plenty of positions with companies that don’t drug test, as long as you know where to look.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.